Applied Case: The Prisoner's Dilemma

 The prisoner is always an extant agent inside a shared field.
 Their move does not just produce some number for a game theorist to write down.
 Their decision always changes the relation between agents, the future reachability of cooperation, the expectation structure, the resistance profile, and the kind of world the players are now helping build, including you, in real life.

 This toy hides trust.
 It hides reputation.
 It hides future interaction.
 It hides self-formation.
 It hides institutional learning.
-It hides the fact that a world full of defectors is a worse world to inhabit, morons.
+It hides the fact that a world full of defectors is a worse world to inhabit, obviously, decision theorists.

 It hides the extant field.
 Can someone please explain why that is anything other than an incredibly distortive compression as a one-shot?